-I have not entered into much technical detail about the markup schemes, the XML tags, etc. relating to each project (see Newman et al. 2007 for technical details pertaining to WSC).
-The corpus projects which have been completely under my control have used XML (hence Unicode) as the preferred format in which transcription and markup are done.
-I believe that XML offers the greatest flexibility in terms of annotation, as well as having very well developed resources in support of this format.
+Little has been said above about technical detail of the corpora: the markup schemes, the XML tags, etc. (see Newman et al. 2007 for technical details pertaining to WSC).
+The corpus projects developed at the University of Alberta have used XML (hence Unicode) as the preferred format in which transcription and markup are done.
+XML offers the greatest flexibility in terms of annotation, as well as having very well developed resources in support of this format.
 All the web pages for WSC, for example, are created directly from XML files using the PHP programming language.
-Beyond advocating an XML-based approach to corpus construction, there is little else that I would insist upon in terms of design, markup, annotation, or interface for spoken corpora.
-My openness to different practices in corpus construction is, of course, closely tied to my openness as to the purposes of corpus projects that linguists can, and should be, engaged in.
+Beyond advocating an XML-based approach to corpus construction, there is little else that one could insist upon in terms of design, markup, annotation, or interface for spoken corpora.
+One's openness to different practices in corpus construction is, of course, closely tied to a corresponding openness as to the purposes of corpus projects that linguists can, and should be, engaged in.